 - Clay Taylor's Banded Common Tern (Feb.
 8, 2016)

 Clay Taylor, one of Laura’s birding friends, recently photographed a Common Tern with a leg band.
-He worked out the band number with his photographs, sent them to the Bird Banding Lab, and learned that the tern was 23 years old!Duration: 4′25″ Related blog post
+He worked out the band number with his photographs, sent them to the Bird Banding Lab, and learned that the tern was 23 years old!Duration: 4′25″ Related blog post with transcript

 - Maxene Linehan's Yellow-rumped Warbler (Feb.
 4, 2016)

 Maxene Linehan of Hovland, Minnesota, had a Yellow-rumped Warbler coming to her feeder for most of January.
 What was it doing out of range, and what are its chances of surviving?

 Laura’s daughter Katherine has developed a new webpage for her that will allow people to look up birds and find Laura’s photographs, articles, and past radio programs about them.

 - John Beargrease Sled Dog Marathon (Feb.
 2, 2016)